â–¼ Using the Flexibility Model Recommender: A Step-by-Step Guide

 Example scenario

-• Time Horizon: How quickly must decisions be made? (e.g., real-time or over a longer planning horizon)
+- Time Horizon: How quickly must decisions be made? (e.g., short-term like minutes/hours, or over a longer planning horizon)

 Step 1: Exploring Parameter Options